HaoGao1996/cGRN/README.md

 # cGRN

-This is the source code for my pre-study of "Controllability of Disease-Specic Gene Regulatory Networks" when I was a master students in Central South University.
+This is the source code for my pre-study of "Controllability of Disease-Specific Gene Regulatory Networks" when I was a master students in Central South University.

 The main pipeline can be found as below,